NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages.md

     nuget push MyPackage.nupkg
     ```

+   > [!Note]
+   > With nuget.exe 4.5.0 or above, the symbols packages are not automatically pushed to symbolsource.org.
+You would need to push the symbols packages separately as explained in the next step.

 In this case, NuGet will publish `MyPackage.symbols.nupkg`, if present, to https://nuget.smbsrc.net/ (the push URL for symbolsource.org), after it publishes the primary package to nuget.org.

 ## See Also